ZenekeZene/zenekezene/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I work as a frontend developer at Idealista.
+- 👨🏽‍💻 I work as a frontend developer at Genially.
 - 🌱 I'm currently learning TDD, Typescript, front-end architecture, and digital illustration.
 - 🤔 I'm interested in game design, web development, and illustration.
-- 💼 I hold a Bachelor's degree in Software Engineering, as well as degrees in System Administration and Web Application Development.
-- 💬 Feel free to ask me anything; I'm happy to help.
 - 📫 Reach me at hectorvillarm@gmail.com.
 - ⭐ See my portfolio in [zenekezene.com](https://zenekezene.com).
 - 📝 See my [Curriculum Vitae](https://www.notion.so/zeneke/H-ctor-Villar-cf4c6b35abac41cdad35588d985d4667#72a30bef9089414a8ab7e6bfdc302554) to get more info.